 SEEMP Part 2: Ship Fuel Oil Consumption Data Collection Plan

-The Ship Energy Efficiency Management Plan (SEEMP) Part 2 is a pivotal component of the International Maritime Organization's (IMO) initiatives to diminish greenhouse gas emissions from maritime activities.
-This plan is dedicated to the collection and reporting of data on ship fuel oil consumption.
-Such data is critical for monitoring and enhancing energy efficiency within the maritime sector.
+SEEMP's Part 2 is a crucial element of the IMO's efforts to cut down greenhouse gas emissions from maritime operations.
+This plan focuses on gathering and reporting data regarding ship fuel oil consumption.
+This information is essential for tracking and improving energy efficiency in the maritime industry.

 Purpose and Scope of SEEMP Part 2